-4.33 If the Council needs to bring a tenancy to an end, such as when the tenant dies or a property has been abandoned, we will serve a Notice to Quit giving at least four weeks' notice.
+4.33 If the Council needs to bring a tenancy to an end, such as when the tenant dies or a property has been abandoned, we will serve a Notice to Quit giving four weeks' notice.

 4.34 If the Council needs to end a licence used in its temporary accommodation, we will give seven days written notice to end the licence.
-In some circumstances, for instance serious breaches of the terms, we may also end the licence immediately.
+In some circumstances, we may also end the licence immediately.

 4.35 In all circumstances upon vacant possession if the property needs to be cleared by the Council the former tenant or licence holder will be recharged for the cost of clearance.
-Unless there is consent to dispose of items, we will only put into storage items we believe to be of value, if this happens we will serve the former tenant a notice under section 41 of the Local Government (Miscellaneous Provisions) Act 1982 giving them one calendar month to claim their possessions after which items will become vest in the Council and at which point we will either dispose of them or sell them to recover our costs.
+If there is no consent to dispose of items, we will only put into storage items we believe to be of value, if this happens, we will serve the former tenant a notice under section 41 of the Local Government (Miscellaneous Provisions) Act 1982 giving them one calendar month to claim their possessions after which we will either dispose of them or sell them to recover our costs.
 Other recharges may also be raised such as the cost of storing items or the cost of repairs if there is evidence that the previous tenant or licence holder has neglected the property.